 Discovering what’s forgotten

 Beyond my professional pursuits, I'm a self-professed fossil enthusiast, archaeology lover and collector of antique treasures.
 If it's something that might pique the interest of Indiana Jones or Captain Jack Sparrow, you can bet I'm all over it.
-My academic career in ancient studies, architecture and ethnography was a very official (and expensive) way of proclaiming my love for all things intricate, aged and/or shiny.
+My academic career in ancient studies, architecture and ethnography was a very official way of proclaiming my love for all things intricate, aged and/or shiny.
 Whether it's decoding human behavior, diving into attitudinal data, hunting for fossils, scouring for beach glass, or snooping for estate jewelry treasures, I'm all about life's forgotten details.

 Education